Grub4dos Internal variables, memory areas, advanced features and function calls

-Grub4dos variables have a maximum name length 8 characters and each variable holds a maximum size of 511 characters or 512 bytes.
+Grub4dos variables recognises a maximum name length 8 characters and each variable holds a maximum size of 511 characters or 512 bytes.
 The variable name is case sensitive, e.g.

 Note: Variables and their values are stored in memory and may share the same workspace area as modules loaded using the 'insmod' command.
 You may get crashes if you define too many variables and have lots of large modules loaded into memory (use delmod to remove the modules from memory after use).